MathYourLife/lesson_analytics_101/README.md

 ## Goals

-At the end of the lesson, students should be able to answer the following questions.
+At the end of the lesson, students should be able to answer the following questions and/or

 1. What is analytics?
 1. Understand the math behind the methods.
+1. What happens after the analysis?
+(Repeatable?, destined for "real-time" monitoring?, ...)

 ## Lesson Plan